 What Happens to Your Entry

 When you submit, something remarkable happens.
 Your entry is automatically analyzed and added to a live graph database powered by Neo4j AuraDB.
-Your network becomes a node.
+Your network becomes a .
 Your school becomes a node.
 The Network Literacy concepts you demonstrated become nodes.
 And all the connections between them become edges.

 The competition itself is a network — a growing, living network of networks submitted by students around the world.
 You can explore the graph and the world map to see how your entry connects to others.